Univariate regression

 Linear regression in Stan

-Now we write a Stan program for this model.
+Now let’s write this model with Stan.
 We’ll begin with a simple model that has no posterior predictions:

 normal_regression_no_prediction <- stan_model(